Craft eyes. Plastic eyes. Safety eyes. Animal eyes. They’re called lots of different things!

 So, let me show you how to install a craft eye with a plastic washer.

 First, insert the post of the craft eye between the stitches on your piece where you want it to go.
-For sewn softies, use this ball-point awl or a small knitting needle to poke a hole.
+For sewn softies, use a ball-point awl or a small knitting needle to poke a hole.
 I recommend that you place the eyes first, before pressing on the washers, just to see if you like the look.

 Once your eyes are positioned how you’d like, press the flat side of the washer (that’s the one with the tiny barbs!) onto the post.